tttMelody/KAP-manual/en/model/multi_partition.en.md

 ### Concept of Multi-Partition

 - Basic concept: the partition column includes the time partition column and multi-partition column.
-Currently, adding only one partition (Primary Partition) is supported.
+Regarding multi-partition column, KAP currently supports to add only one partition (Primary Partition).
 - Common Concepts:
   - Time Partition Column: supports date or finer granularity time partition.
+The supported data types include time (time/date/datetime) and integer (integer/long/short).
   - Multi-Partition Column: the partition dimension except for Time Partition Column.
 Currently, adding one partition (Primary Partition) is supported.
   - Partition value: the specific value in the primary partition column when being built.
 The segment is often built incrementally on the partition value.

 ### Basic Usage

-1. For the general process of creating a model, please refer to [Model Design](data_modeling.en.md).
+1. For the general process of creating a model, please refer to [Model Design](data_modeling.en.md); for the general process of designing a model, please refer to [Create Cube](cube/create_cube.en.md).

 2. When saving a model, if you choose **More Partition** under Time Partition Column, then multi partitions will be created (currently you can add one partition).